Ometria/ometria.ios_sdk/README.md

     }
 }
 ```
 **Warning**: The method above runs asynchronously.
 Depending on the internet speed on the device, the processing time can vary in duration.
-For best results, you could implement a loading state that si displayed while the URL is being processed.
+For best results, you could implement a loading state that is displayed while the URL is being processed.

 If you have done everything correctly, the app should now be able to open universal links and allow you to handle them inside the app.